 It currently has three major branches:

 Roman Catholics are the largest religious group in the world.
 They have a strict hierarchy that sees its origins direct from St. Peter himself.
 The Pope leads them.
-He appoints the bishops and cardinals.
-They manage the different priests and congregations around the world.
+He appoints the bishops and cardinals to manage the different priests and congregations around the world.

 Protestants believe that the Holy Bible is the sole authority in faith.
 They live by faith that salvation comes from God’s grace alone, not by works.
-They also believe that everyone should spread the Word of God.
-They open up the ministry to any who choose to take up the mission of evangelization.
+Also, they believe that everyone should spread the Word of God.
+They open up the ministry to any who chooses to take up the mission of evangelization.

 Common Protestant Christianity denominations include:

 - Christian Reform/Dutch Reform